Skip to main content

 Roles vs Personas (Key Concept)

-• Persona = how you’re participating (context)
+• Persona = how you’re participating, based on context

 Example: